-Fig. 4: The ICE PB1 Board Installing and Using the ICE Control GUI The ICE Control GUI can be found on our Github page here, and installed by scrolling to the bottom of the page and choosing between the three file formats.
-If you are using a Windows 10 machine, it will be easiest to download "ICE_Control_v1.2_32bit.zip", which includes an executable file.
-Once you have downloaded the .zip file, extract it to whichever directory will be most convenient to run an executable from.
+Fig. 4: The ICE PB1 Board Installing and Using the ICE Control GUI

+This guide demonstrates interfacing with the ICE Box using the Vescent ICE GUI purely because it is a convenient visual aid.
+However, the official ICE GUI has several known issues and as such, we recommend that users primarily interface with ICE through the Serial API command structure.
+The GUI should be used only at set up for basic confirmation that a system is working before transitioning to the use of Serial API commands.
+The ICE Control GUI can be found on our Github page here, and installed by scrolling to the bottom of the page and choosing between the three file formats.
+If you are using a Windows 10 machine, it will be easiest to download "ICE\Control\v1.2\32bit.zip", which includes an executable file.
+Once you 2024/05/14 22:09 5/12 ICE Box Quick Start Guide have downloaded the .zip file, extract it to whichever directory will be most convenient to run an executable from.
 The executable must be left in the extracted folder, as it will have trouble finding some of its dependencies if you move it.
 It is important to note that you must both save the file (the Windows Default is to "Open" files), and also extract the file before the ICE Control GUI can be used.
 You will not be able to open the ICE Control GUI if you do not perform both of these steps.
-2024/05/14 01:55 5/12 ICE Box Quick Start Guide

-Fig. 5: The download page for the ICE Control GUI Once you're finished downloading and unzipping, navigate to the extracted file and double click "ICE_Control", which should be an executable with the Vescent Logo as its icon.
+Fig. 5: The download page for the ICE Control GUI Once you're finished downloading and unzipping, navigate to the extracted file and double click "ICE\Control", which should be an executable with the Vescent Logo as its icon.
 A blank command prompt window will appear, and the ICE Control GUI will take a minute or two to open.
 It is not necessary to type any commands into the command prompt window.